CSC207-2023Y-UofT/course-project-sweatsquad-sync/README.md

 > Different types of User objects (User, RegisteredUser, Instructor, GymAdmin) are created without exposing the instantiation logic to the client.
 - Composite Pattern
 > The Gym class makes use of the Composite Pattern.
 It represents part-whole hierarchies, mainly given how it references to User, Instructor, Room, and Class objects.

+### SOLID
+The SOLID principles have been considered and applied throughout the SweatSquad Sync system design and implementation.
+Here are some of the ways we have applied each principle:

+- Single Responsibility Principle (SRP)
+  >Each class in the system has a single responsibility and thus only one reason to change.
+For instance, the gym classes are solely responsible for managing the gym's attributes, users, and workouts.
+Similarly, the workout classes are responsible only for managing the details of a workout.

+- Open-Closed Principle (OCP)
+  > The system is designed to be open for extension but closed for modification.
+This principle is applied in the gym classes where the addUser, removeUser, addWorkout, removeWorkout, addRoom, and removeRooms methods allow functionality to be extended without modifying the existing code.

+- Liskov Substitution Principle (LSP)
+  > The system design has been made sure that in any extension would allow for it to be followed.
+Any future subclasses of Users would be able to substitute for User without affecting the correctness of the program.

+- Interface Segregation Principle (ISP)
+  > The system uses interfaces to define specific contracts for different types of users.

+- Dependency Inversion Principle (DIP)
+  > This principle is adhered to in the system's layered architecture, which ensures that higher-leveled modules do not depend on lower-leveled modules.
+Both depend on abstractions, as all dependencies point inward and each layer only interacts with adjacent layers.